Australian dollar (AUD)

-- Economic growth or decline in Asia.
-According to Commonwealth Bank, “Some 76% of Australia’s exports are direct to Asia, and AUD is often used as a proxy for Asia.”2 mport/export deals, trade agreements and policies regarding China, India and Japan can play an influential role on Australian dollar currency movements.
+According to Commonwealth Bank, “Some 76% of Australia’s exports are direct to Asia, and AUD is often used as a proxy for Asia.”2 Import/export deals, trade agreements and policies regarding China, India and Japan can play an influential role on Australian dollar currency movements.

 Like many commodity currencies, the Australian dollar can be highly volatile.
-That’s why it’s popular with traders and why it’s important to consider hedging risks when evaluating AUD/GBP forecasts.
+That’s why it’s popular with traders and why it’s important to consider hedging risks when evaluating AUD/USD forecasts.